romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

   (req) => {
     const currentUserId = getCurrentUserId(req);

-    // wrap creating article and retrieving it to the transaction return db.$transaction(async (db) => {
+    // wrap creating an article and retrieving it to the transaction return db.$transaction(async (db) => {
       const { tags, ...params } = req.body;